JeremiLorenti/AI-WordPress-Draft-Generator/README.md

-# AI Draft Post Creator
+# AI WordPress Draft Generator

 AI Draft Post Creator is a desktop application designed to streamline the process of creating draft posts for your WordPress blog using the power of AI.
 The application provides a user-friendly interface to generate draft posts based on the number of articles specified by the user.